CORE data model

 Note

-The COMMON and COMMERCE schemas are available to all clients, however the COMMERCE schema will contain data only for Coveo for Commerce clients For all other clients, the COMMERCE schema will be empty. |
+The schemas are available to all clients.
+However, the COMMERCE schema contains data only for Coveo for Commerce clients and the ANSWERING schema for clients who leverage the Relevance Generative Answering (RGA) model.
+For all other clients, the COMMERCE and ANSWERING schemas have empty views. |

-Advantages of using the COMMON schema
+Advantages of using the CORE model schemas

 -